Associate Professor Sigfredo Fuentes

 Five ways technology is changing the wine we drink

-From drones to machine learning, new technologies developed by the University of Melbourne are helping winemakers improve both their wine and their business
+From drones to machine learning, new technologies are helping winemakers improve both the quantity and quality of their wine

 Give me a campus among the gum trees